r-devel/r-project-web/md/foundation/donations.md

 Like all activities of the R Foundation, donations are managed by volunteers and the list of donors is typically updated once or twice per month.

+New: The 2026 general assembly of the R Foundation decided to increase the annual membership fees to EUR 50 (individuals), EUR 500 (institutions), and EUR 1000 (benefactors), starting January 2027.
+The current fees have been in place since the establishment of the R Foundation in 2004.

 ## Supporting Membership Application Form

 To become a supporting member of the R Foundation, please fill out the